-Girls in grades K-6 may wear a watch, if it does not become a distraction, and one pair of small studded earrings on the ear lobes (the bottom part of the outer ear).
-No loops or dangling earrings are permitted.
-No other jewelry is permitted for girls in grades K-6.
-7th grade girls may wear one simple ring, one pair of short earrings only, one watch, and one small, simple necklace.
-Necklaces must be a simple, fine-gauged, 16 to 20-inch silver or gold chain, with or without a pendant.
+Girls in grades K-6 may wear a watch as long as it does not become a distraction; no other jewelry is permitted for girls in grades K-6.
+7th grade girls may wear one simple ring, one simple pair of earrings, one watch, and one small, simple necklace.
+Necklaces must be a simple, fine-gauged, 16 to 20 inch silver or gold chain, with or without a pendant.
 Earrings must be worn on the lobe and should not hang more than 1⁄2 inch below the ear lobe; hoops should not be larger than a nickel.
 No other body piercings are permitted.
 Smart watches (or any WiFi or Bluetooth enabled device-e.g., Fit Bit) are not permitted for any student.